-The agency is reminding NFIP policyholders who filed a claim as a result of Hurricane Sandy that they have until Sept.
-15, 2015 to request that their claim file be reviewed.
 The review process is simple, easily navigable by the policyholder and does not require paid legal assistance.

 To protect the personal information of policyholders, FEMA is requiring that all NFIP policyholders in the Hurricane Sandy Claims Review process provide a written document to verify their identity.